aeszyman/athletes-of-piety/syllabus.md

 ###### Week 13
 **April 8: Literacy**

 * Chrysi Kotsfiou, “Books and Book Production in the Monastic Communities of Byzantine Egypt,” in _The Early Christian Book_, ed.
-William E. Klingshirn and Linda Safran (Washington, D.C.: Catholic University of America Press, c2007). eBook (background)
+William E. Klingshirn and Linda Safran, 48-66 (Washington, D.C.: Catholic University of America Press, c2007). eBook (background)
 * Ann Marie Yasin, “Prayers on Site: The Materiality of Devotional Graffiti and the Production of Early Christian Sacred Space,” in _Viewing Inscriptions in the Late Antique and Medieval World_ (Cambridge University Press, 2015). e-reserve (discussion)

 **April 10: Storymap.js Workshop**